josh-works/intermediaterubycom/_pages/matt-swanson-jekyll-bug-p2.md

 - [31:48](https://youtu.be/sqMh7sM541M?t=31m48s) copying expected/actual values from @deepestblue's issue (thanks again, @deepestblue, for such a good bug report)
 - [32:44](https://youtu.be/sqMh7sM541M?t=32m44s) running the file again, this time expecting a failure.
 And getting it! 🎉🎊🎉🎊

+## Expanding on things that came up in the video:

-## Running scripts per the contribution guidelines
+### Running scripts per the contribution guidelines

 The Jekyll [Contribution Guidelines](https://jekyllrb.com/docs/contributing/) specifies running a certain script (`script/boostrap`) to kick off all the tests.